AdobeDocs/experience-platform.en/help/release-notes/latest/latest.md

 For a guide on how to monitor profile enrichment, see the document on [monitoring profile enrichment in the UI](../../dataflows/ui/b2b/monitor-profile-enrichment.md).

-For instructions on how to use related accounts in segment definitions, see the guide on [Segmentation use cases for Real-time Customer Data Platform B2B Edition](../../rtcdp/segmentation/b2b.md#related-accounts).
+For instructions on how to configure lead to account matching, see the [Account profile UI guide](../../rtcdp/account/../accounts/account-profile-ui-guide.md?lang=en#configure-lead-to-account-matching).

 To learn more about Real-time CDP B2B Edition, see the [Real-time CDP B2B overview](../../rtcdp/overview.md).